• Paul Hamlyn Foundation Arts-Based Learning Fund

 Funding amount and term: up to £35,000.

-Funding for: for the rehoming and rehabilitation of animals in the UK.
+Funding for: the rehoming and rehabilitation of animals in the UK.

 Who can apply: smaller animal charities.